 4- Originality – your project should attempt to build upon existing knowledge in your chosen field.
 This may be accomplished in an area in which there is little research, or a new insight into an area where there is a significant amount of research.

-5- Feasibility – your project objectives must be realistic in terms of time and resources (money; contacts; access to respondents) .
+5- Feasibility – your project objectives must be realistic in terms of time and resources: money, contacts, and access to respondents.

 8- Methods– Consider how you might collect data relevant to your project.
 Is it feasible and realistic?

-For an example of a research project, you can take a look at my PhD on TEFL Tourism.
+For an example of a research project, you can take a look at my Ph.D. in TEFL Tourism.